 Be ready to be wowed as soon as you enter this wondrous natural attraction, tucked into the karst region of the north coast.
 Rio Camuy Cave formally named Parque Nacional de las Cavernas del Río Camuy (Cavernas de Camuy)designated the First Natural Delight of Puerto is “one of the world’s largest cave networks”.
 This is an excellent day trip that you can do on your own, about a 1 hour and a 20-minute drive from San Juan, Puerto Rico.

 Rio Camuy This cave is the third largest underground cave system in the world, Rio Camuy runs through it.
 The main part of the cavern is massive, with a ceiling over 10 stories high.
 Photos can’t capture the beauty of this world-class wonder, Camuy River Cave Park is among the top ten attractions you can’t miss in Puerto Rico.
 Parques Nacionales (Puerto Rico National Parks) manages this 300-acre park, offering walking tours in both English & Spanish, through this enormous cave.
-This day will be part of one of the best day trips you can enjoy during your vacation in Puerto Rico, see our Best Things to Do in the North Region guide to see the suggested itinerary.
+This day will be part of one of the best day trips you can enjoy during your vacation in Puerto Rico, see our Best Things to Do in the North Region for more interesting activities and places to visit.

 The Rio Camuy Cavern Experience